Get started with the Java SDK

 Get multiple resources

-When returning a list of resources, a PagedQueryResponse should be used based on the resource you want to return.
+When returning a list of resources, use a PagedQueryResponse based on the resource you want to return.
 For example, a ShoppingListPagedQueryResponse returns Shopping Lists.

 PagedQueryResponse is identical to PagedQueryResult in the HTTP API.